 paying myself a living wage in Sonoma County

 I do offer a discount for clients who are currently enrolled with WIC (email me for those appointments).
 Beyond that, my prices are firm.
 Hopefully clients can see these costs as a very worthy investment in the health and well-being of their families.
 And I am happy to report that I can now accept insurance for some PPO plans.

 How many visits will it take?

 Sometimes one breastfeeding consult will be all it takes to set you and your baby on the right track.
 I have definitely found that families who have a Prenatal Visit usually require less follow-up after baby arrives.

-However, it is best to plan for the possibility that a follow-up visit may be necessary.
+However, it is best to plan for the possibility that a follow-up visit may be necessary...sometimes several.
 Breastfeeding in the context of postpartum/newborn life can be just plain challenging... and an IBCLC doesn't always have a magic solution right away.
-But with patience and compassion, we can work together in order to meet your goals.
+But with patience and compassion, we can work together in order to meet your feeding goals.

 Policies regarding payments, cancellation and insurance reimbursement:

 Upon booking an appointment, clients will be emailed the official versions of my Consent for Care and Payment Policies (along with a personalized link to my intake forms).
 We cannot proceed with your visit until these forms are returned electronically to me.

 The Affordable Care Act requires that insurance companies reimburse for lactation services.
-While I am not currently contracted with insurance corporations, I can and will provide you with a "Superbill" receipt for my services, which you can individually submit to your insurance company.
+While I am currently only contracted with a few insurance companies, I can and will provide you with a "Superbill" receipt for my services, which you can individually submit to your insurance company.
 Unfortunately I cannot do much beyond that, and cannot guarantee that your insurance company will reimburse you.
 You can always call them beforehand for guidance.

 Communications after your appointment:

 I am available for one week following your last appointment for email or text follow-up.
 After that time frame, you will need to schedule a new appointment for any further guidance or advice.
 Thank you for understanding.